MatteoMucciconi/MatteoMucciconi.github.io/research.markdown

     <a href="https://arxiv.org/abs/2204.08420" target="_blank">arXiv preprint</a>
   </p>
   <div class="paper-abstract">
-    <p>We explore probabilistic consequences of correspondences between q-Whittaker measures and periodic and free boundary Schur measures established by the authors in the recent paper [arXiv:2106.11922].
+    <p>We explore probabilistic consequences of correspondences between $q$-Whittaker measures and periodic and free boundary Schur measures established by the authors in the recent paper [arXiv:2106.11922].
 The result is a comprehensive theory of solvability of stochastic models in the KPZ class where exact formulas descend from mapping to explicit determinantal and pfaffian point processes.
 We discover new variants of known results as determinantal formulas for the current distribution of the ASEP on the line and new results such as Fredholm pfaffian formulas for the distribution of the point-to-point partition function of the Log Gamma polymer model in half space.
 In the latter case, scaling limits and asymptotic analysis allow to establish Baik-Rains phase transition for height function of the KPZ equation on the half line at the origin.</p>
   </div>
 </div>

 <div class="paper">
-  <h3 class="paper-title" onclick="toggleAbstract(this)">Skew RSK dynamics: Greene invariants, affine crystals and applications to q-Whittaker polynomials</h3>
+  <h3 class="paper-title" onclick="toggleAbstract(this)">Skew RSK dynamics: Greene invariants, affine crystals and applications to $q$-Whittaker polynomials</h3>
   <p class="paper-authors">T. Imamura, M. Mucciconi, T. Sasamoto</p>
   <p class="paper-journal">
     <a href="https://www.cambridge.org/core/journals/forum-of-mathematics-pi/article/skew-rsk-dynamics-greene-invariants-affine-crystals-and-applications-to-qwhittaker-polynomials/40AA4466D994D85B2BF1F6549E633F52" target="_blank">Forum of Mathematics : Pi</a>